grodansparadis/vscpl2drv-tcpipsrv/README.md

 ## Using the vscpl2drv-tcpipsrv driver

 Use the libvscpl2drv-tcpipsrv when you need a VSCP tcp/ip link interface to MQTT.
-Events you write to the driver subscribed topics will be sent over the tcp/ip channels.
+Events you write to the driver MQTT subscribed topics will be received over the open tcp/ip channels.
 And events sent using the tcp/ip interface will be published on the configured publish topics.
+The driver can publish and subscribe to multiple topics.

 The [libvscpl2drv-tcpiplink](https://github.com/grodansparadis/vscpl2drv-tcpiplink#using-the-vscpl2drv-tcpiplink-driver) go through subscribe/publish topic techniques.